Since 1993, Operation Smile Venezuela has delivered more than 9,630 high-quality surgeries for patients affected by cleft lip and cleft palate.

 Barriers to education and employment.
 According to Operation Smile’s survey, 24% of patients arriving at Operation Smile programs said that their school attendance was impacted by their condition.
 In addition, 44% of surveyed caretakers are forced to stay home to care for children born with cleft conditions, which creates an additional financial strain for families.

-Our hub is based at our Care Center in Caracas, the capital and largest city of Venezuela.
+Our hub is based at our Care Center in Caracas, the capital and largest city in Venezuela.
+Additionally, we have seven allied clinics across the country.

-Operation Smile also carries out surgical activities in the cities of Maracaibo and Barcelona.
+Additionally, Operation Smile carries out patient screenings in the northeastern part of the country.

 FIVE-YEAR VISION

-Over the next five years, Operation Smile will provide surgeries for over 1,070 patients.
-In addition, we will deliver comprehensive cleft care consultations to approx. 2,500 patients.
+Over the next five years, Operation Smile will provide surgeries for over 1,070 patients and deliver comprehensive cleft care consultations to approximately 2,500 patients.